top of page

 Q: Do you plan to hire additional artists in the future?

 A: Yes.
 We routinely hire freelancer artists to support our projects in many ways.
-If you are an experienced artist who digs our vibe and wants to contribute, then absolutely send a link to your portfolio to john.hanke@greasepunkparadise.com.
+If you are an experienced artist who digs our vibe and wants to contribute, then consider submitting your information to our Freelancer Directory.
+We will use that registry to offer paid opportunities to Freelancers with creative or technical skills.

 Schedule